 In the same manner, as a successful football play, the successful design and production of plastic products require extensive teamwork and a well-developed strategy.

 Plastic parts should be designed by an integrated team of various players, including conceptual designers, stylists, designers, materials suppliers, mold-makers, processing staff, finishers, and decorators.

 When you take full advantage of team strengths, account for team members’ limitations, and do not overload any one member, you increase your chances of building a product that successfully competes in the marketplace.

-It is the designer’s responsibility to consider these factors early in the strategy development process, and to make adjustments based on the input given by the different members of the design team.
+It is the designer’s responsibility to consider these factors early in the strategy development process and make adjustments based on the input given by the different members of the design team.

-Frequently, design features are included that add unnecessary complexity to production and increase costs during the manufacturing process.
+Frequently, design features add unnecessary complexity to production and increase costs during the manufacturing process.

 PURPOSE OF PLASTIC PARTS